 Wallet, purse, phone, and keys

 All of these items are kept together and are fairly close to the laundry basket.
-These small items are easy to forget when your in a hurry.
+These small items are easy to forget when you’re in a hurry.
 Especially, if they’re in random locations throughout the house.
 Keeping them together and always in the same spot gives me the best chance of taking them with me in an emergency.
 I am assigned to grab these items.

-The fire safe has our passports, important documents (aka: emergency binder), pictures on thumb drives, and keepsakes.
+The fire-safe has our passports, important documents (aka: emergency binder), pictures on thumb drives, and keepsakes.
 The fire safe fits in the laundry basket even though it’s big and a little on the heavy side.
 My husband is assigned to grab this item.
 Something to consider: It is faster for him to grab the whole safe rather than unlocking it and just grabbing the contents.
 If I were responsible for the fire safe, it would be faster for me to unlock the safe and grab the items inside rather than try to struggle with its bulk and weight.

 Scrapbooks and Journal

 Our scrapbooks are large but they are also the most precious to us.
-They contain our wedding pictures and the adventures we have spend our lives accumulating.
+They contain our wedding pictures and the adventures we have spent our lives accumulating.
 I have a select few that we will try to grab in an emergency.
 Writing in a journal is something I do a couple of times a year and I also sketch from time to time.
 The journal and sketch book are kept with the scrapbooks so I can easily add them to my basket.

 Bug Out Bag